 In the early 1800s, the Ottoman Turks, who then controlled Greece and couldn't care less about its cultural treasures, were happy to take a bribe from the British ambassador, one Lord Elgin, to let him make off with the finest ancient Greek statuary.
 With their permission, Elgin stripped the most important marble panels from the Parthenon's frieze and took them to England, where they remain now (in the British Museum).
 Of the original Parthenon frieze, the Acropolis Museum currently owns just 32 feet.

 For years, the Greeks have asked for the marbles back, and for years, the Brits have responded with claims that Greece couldn't give them a suitable home.
-And yet, even though this state-of-the-art facility has been ready and waiting for nearly a decade now, it still seems unlikely that the marbles will be returned to Athens anytime soon.
+And yet, even though this state-of-the-art facility has been ready and waiting for more than a decade now, it still seems unlikely that the marbles will be returned to Athens anytime soon.
 Britain is reluctant to give in, for fear of setting a precedent…and getting "me, too" notices from Italy, Egypt, Iran, Iraq, and all the other nations who'd like the missing pieces of their cultural heritage back.
 But even without all its marbles, this superb modern museum still captures the timeless splendor of ancient Athens.